Signs of submission in humans communicate that the speaker is lowering one’s own status in comparison to the others.

 An example of tail filler words is also ending sentences with “or… “.

-Submissive individuals fear social judgment and, more than most, fear looking bad.
+Submissive individuals fear social judgment and fear looking bad.

 Thus, they preface their ideas and opinions with words that predict failure, so that if they do fail indeed, they at least soften the blow (or so they think).